 (Open educa-decorate-Dragons) Print, laminate, and cut out the various items.
 Use them to decorate your daycare and set the mood for the theme.

-(Open writing activities-F like fire) Print for each child or laminate for use with a dry-erase marker.
+(Open writing activities-F like fire) (Open writing activities-D like dragon) (Open writing activities-F like firefighter) Print for each child or laminate for use with a dry-erase marker.

-(Open stationery-Fire) Print.
+(Open stationery-Fire) (Open stationery-Fire prevention) Print.
 Use the stationery to communicate with parents, in your writing corner, or to identify your thematic bins.

 - All emergency figurines and vehicles (fire truck, ambulance, police, tow truck, etc.).